onmetal/meeting-operator/docs/development/documentation.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [link to tags on this repository](https://github.com/onmetal/machine-operator/tags).
+For the operator we use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [link to tags on this repository](https://github.com/onmetal/meeting-operator/tags).

+The helm chart versioning follows its own name and numbering scheme, e.g. `meeting-chart-v0.20.1`.